Before You Take the Test

 - Complete the score cancellation section on the LSAT answer sheet at the test center.
 (Instructions are provided on the answer sheet.)
 Sign your full name and date for the certifying statement in the Score Cancellation section of your answer sheet.

 - Send a written cancellation request to LSAC after the test.
-Your written cancellation must be in the form of a signed fax; overnight letter; or expedited, mailed score cancellation form, which you can access on this website immediately following your test administration.
+Your written cancellation must be in the form of a signed fax; overnight letter; or expedited, mailed score cancellation form (PDF), which you can access on this website immediately following your test administration.
 Your request must be received within six calendar days of the test.
 If you do not receive confirmation of receipt of your request within four calendar days after your request was submitted, contact LSAC immediately.
 If your request has not been processed, you may submit proof that your request was received at LSAC within the required period.
 Documentation of proof of receipt will not be accepted beyond 14 calendar days after the test.

 If you wish to verify or contest the machine scoring of your answer sheet after you have received your LSAT Score Report, you may request a rescoring by hand.
 Send a signed request to: